serkanisyapan/react-type/README.md

 - Get new words every turn
 - Add counter for correct and false typed words
 - Add wpm when run ends
+- Add scrolling instead of showing all words at once